opencog/motor/README.md

 Status
 ------
-* '''Version 0.0.1''' - Basic design is being developed.
+* '''Version 0.0.2''' - Basic design is being developed.

 HOWTO
 -----
-Prototype examples are in the [examples](examples) directory.
+Code is organized into two directories:
+* Short [examples](examples) illustrating snippets of ideas.
+The examples all work, int that they're runnable, and they do what they claim to do.
+They are of a tutorial nature: You're supposed to copy the code into a scheme or python3 session, run it, see what it does, and ponder what it means.
+The examples are all short, simple, bite-sixzed.
+* Longer [demos](demos) which combine aspects of the examples into longer quasi-functional assemblies that do portions of what this README above discusses.

 Prerequisits are
 [AtomSpace](https://github.com/opencog/atomspace) and
 [Sensory](https://github.com/opencog/sensory).